-All students, staff, and faculty receive the annual notice in a University-wide email.
+All students, staff, and faculty receive the annual notice of publication of the Annual Security Report in a University-wide email.
 The full electronic text of the report can be found at www.clery.sonoma.edu.
 Paper copies can be obtained by contacting the Clery Compliance Office by phone: (707) 664-3408, or by email: clery@sonoma.edu.